abc-research/bento2021/_pages/data.md

 permalink: /data/
 date: 2021-07-03T00:00:00+09:00
 ---
 The dataset was recorded in the Smart Life Care Unit of the Kyushu Institute of Technology in Japan.
 A motion capture system from Motion Analysis Company is used for this experiment.
-It has 29 body markers.4 subjects (men) in their 20’ and 30’s participated in this experiment.
+It has 29 body markers but in the challenge, we are opening only 13 body marker data.
+4 subjects (men) in their 20's and 30's participated in this experiment.
 Each of the subjects is instructed to put three types of food in the bento box.

 - [Download train and test data](https://ieee-dataport.org/competitions/bento-packaging-activity-recognition-challenge)